-Triple Falls in DuPont State Recreational Forest offers a unique opportunity to stand (or even have a picnic) in the middle of waterfall!
+Triple Falls in DuPont State Recreational Forest offers a unique opportunity to stand (or even have a picnic) in the middle of a waterfall!
 A level rock surface allows plenty of room to safely enjoy the views and cascading water.
-To see this 120-foot tall waterfall, hike one mile roundtrip from the Hooker Falls parking area or 2.2 miles roundtrip from the High Falls parking area (passing High Falls along the way).
-Stop at the visitor center at High Falls parking area for maps and info on more waterfalls to see during your visit.
-It's part of our favorite 3-Mile DuPont hike to three waterfalls.
+To see this 120-ft. tall waterfall, hike one-mile round-trip from the Hooker Falls parking area or 2.2 miles round-trip from the High Falls parking area (passing High Falls along the way).
+Stop at the visitor center at the High Falls parking area for maps and info on more waterfalls to see during your visit.
+It's part of our favorite 3-mile DuPont hike to three waterfalls.
 See our DuPont Forest Guide to plan a visit.

 After enjoying the view of all three cascades from the main trail, take the staircase down to the flat rock plateau between the falls.
 It's a great spot to sit and soak it all in.
 But no swimming or wading is allowed due to currents.
 And climbing rock faces is prohibited since it's very dangerous.

 Bring your dogs, but keep them out of the water due to the currents.
 This is a popular spot, especially on weekends.
 Visit midweek or early morning, and you will often have this spot all to yourself.
 This spectacular setting is very popular, so see our tips to avoiding the crowded times.

 It's a great winter hike option.
 See more wintry waterfall photos.
 But be very careful since wet or icy rocks are very slippery.

 Peak fall color at DuPont Forest is late October and into early November.

 Hike to nearby Hooker Falls or High Falls - both are about 1/2-mile away, in opposite directions (see more info about this hike to see all three waterfalls).
 Or take a 7-mile hike to DuPont's biggest waterfalls.